zerospiel/docs/docs/admin/ksm/ksm-byo-provider.md

 > Code examples provided below were not validated or compiled.
 They are provided to outline the idea
 > of how to develop custom provider for the CD tool you prefer and how to integrate it with {{{ docsVersionInfo.k0rdentName }}}.

-This guide walks you through creating a custom KSM (K0rdent Service Management) provider.
-We'll use **FluxCD** as an example, but the same principles apply to any CD tool like ArgoCD, Rancher Fleet, or custom solutions.
+This guide walks you through creating a custom KSM (K0rdent Service Management) provider to reconcile k0rdent API resources.
+We'll use **FluxCD** as an example, but the same principles apply to any CD tool, such as ArgoCD, Rancher Fleet, or custom solutions.

 ## Overview